Who is eligible for this grant?

 No. Humana doesn't presently have the resources to provide this service.

 Is there an application page limitation?

-No. Character limitations are noted in the online application.
-Attachments and supporting documentation should be uploaded – the limitation for upload is 500,000 bytes.
+Character limitations are noted in the online application.
+Attachments and supporting documentation should be uploaded–the limitation for upload is 10MB.

 Can an organization submit applications for more than one program or project?